kofinder/MyPractical/notes/asynchronous_programming_book.md

 ## Parallel Programming Paradigms
-  > Parallel programming is a computing technique. allows multiple tasks or computations to run simultaneously, splitting work across processors, cores, or threads to solve problems faster than sequential execution.
+  > Parallel programming is a computing technique.
+Its allows multiple tasks or computations to run simultaneously, splitting work across processors, cores, or threads to solve problems faster than sequential execution.

 ## Execution Models
   - **Synchronization:** Tasks are executed one after another, in sequence.
 Each task waits for the previous one to finish.